 SWPBS continues to be a strong focus throughout the school.
 Further training of new staff and committee was also undertaken.
 A budget allocation was made to support the implementation of SWPBS.
-The School Responsible Behaviour Plan is to be reviewed in 2014.
+The School Responsible Behaviour Plan was reviewed and updated.